sanajitjana/leetcode/README.md

 Leetcode-Solutions/
 │
 ├── README.md
+├── .github/
-├── Easy/
+├── p/
-│   ├── 0001-two-sum.java
+│   ├── README.md
-│   ├── 0009-palindrome-number.java
+│   ├── 0001-two-sum/
-│   └── ...
+│   │   └── README.md
-├── Medium/
-│   ├── 0002-add-two-numbers.java
+│   ├── 0036-valid-sudoku/
-└── Notes/
-    ├── patterns.md
-    └── tips.md
+│   │   └── README.md
+│   └── ... (additional problem directories, each containing README.md and solution files)
 ```

-- Solutions may be grouped by problem category (e.g., Arrays, LinkedList, DynamicProgramming, etc.) or by language (depending on your structure).
-- File names usually include the problem name or number.
+- Solutions are organized under the `p/` directory, with each problem in its own subdirectory named by problem number and title.
+- Each problem directory contains a `README.md` file with the problem description, solution code, and explanations.
+- Some directories may include additional solution files (e.g., `Solution.java`).
+- The `p/README.md` provides a comprehensive list of all solved problems with links to their directories.

 ---